Learn the Symptoms of a Cardiac Arrest

 1. Breathing Difficulties

 This is known scientifically as dyspnoea and is a symptom that occurs more commonly in women.
-It may not necessarily be something immediate.
-It could appear even months before you actually suffer a cardiac arrest.

 The unequivocal symptom is generally when it’s accompanied by great fatigue.
 So, if you feel exhausted for no reason, go to your doctor as soon as possible.